this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

 light_weight_pill_height(mud_value, pill_value, mud_units, pressure_value, pressure_units, annulus_value, annulus_units)

+.. list-table:: Function Inputs
+   :widths: 30 70
+   :header-rows: 1

+   * - Input Name
+     - Input Description
+   * - mud_value
-   #. mud_value : mud weight value (Integer or Float)
+     - mud weight value (Integer or Float)
+   * - pill_value
-   #. pill_value : pill weight value (Integer or Float)
+     - pill weight value (Integer or Float)
+   * - mud_units
-   #. mud_units : mud weight units (String)
+     - mud weight units (String)
+   * - pressure_value
-   #. pressure_value : overbalance pressure value (Integer or Float)
+     - overbalance pressure value (Integer or Float)
+   * - pressure_units
-   #. pressure_units : overbalance pressure units (String)
+     - overbalance pressure units (String)
+   * - annulus_value
-   #. annulus_value : annular volume value (Integer or Float)
+     - annular volume value (Integer or Float)
+   * - annulus_units
-   #. annulus_units : annular volume units (String)
+     - annular volume units (String)

 This function calculates the height and volume of a light weight pill.
 The function takes in four value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of overbalance pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of annular volume units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 The function returns a dictionary with two sub-dictionaries:

-   #. "pill_height" which is a dictionary of different height units and values, to see the range of height units returned see the example code below or the Length units section under General Conversions.
+   * - "pill_height" which is a dictionary of different height units and values, to see the range of height units returned see the example code below or the Length units section under General Conversions.
+   * - "pill_volume"
-   #. "pill_volume" : which is a dictionary of different volume units and values, to see the range of volume units returned see the example code below or the Volume units section under General Conversions.
+     - which is a dictionary of different volume units and values, to see the range of volume units returned see the example code below or the Volume units section under General Conversions.

 .. code:: python